navidliwa/readme-for-me/README.md

 ## Description
 README for me is a simple program that can be run in your terminal to create a README.md file for your projects!
 When run, it'll give you prompts in the command and it'll use your answers to create and populate a formatted README.md file.
+This README.md file was created using this program, after which I made some slight edits.
 [Click here for a video demonstrating README for Me's usage!](https://www.youtube.com/watch?v=v8aqNrwZXOQ)

 ## Table of Contents